awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-analysis-cer.md

 1. Under **Training data**, choose **Augmented manifest** as your data format:
    + **Augmented manifest** — is a labeled dataset that is produced by Amazon SageMaker Ground Truth\.
 This file is in JSON lines format\.
 Each line in the file is a complete JSON object that contains a training document and its labels\.
 Each label annotates a named entity in the training document\.
 You can provide up to 5 augmented manifest files\.
 If you are using PDF documents for training data, you must select **Augmented manifest**\.
 You can provide up to 5 augmented manifest files\.
 For each file, you can name up to 5 attributes to use as training data\.

-   For more information about available formats, and for examples, see [Training recognizer models](training-recognizers.md)\.
+   For more information about available formats, and for examples, see [Training custom recognizers](training-recognizers.md)\.

 1. Select the training model type\.

-   If you selected **Plain text documents**, under **Input location**, enter the Amazon S3URL of the Amazon SageMakerGround Truth augmented manifest file\.
+   If you selected **Plaintext documents**, under **Input location**, enter the Amazon S3URL of the Amazon SageMakerGround Truth augmented manifest file\.
 You can also navigate to the bucket or folder in Amazon S3 where the augmented manifest\(s\) is located and choose **Select folder**\.

 1. Under **Attribute name**, enter the name of the attribute that contains your annotations\.
 If the file contains annotations from multiple chained labeling jobs, add an attribute for each job\.
 In this case, each attribute contains the set of annotations from a labeling job\.
 Note: You can provide up to 5 attribute names for each file\.